jeffpar/pcjs.v1/disks/pc/tools/microsoft/os2/sdk/1.02/README.md

 	NEWEXE   H       16878 12-15-87  12:00a
 	PTRACE   H        1098 12-15-87  12:00a
 	SUBCALLS H       11896 12-15-87  12:00a
 	       11 file(s)     121834 bytes

 	Total files listed:
 	       53 file(s)     652655 bytes
 	            		   53248 bytes free

 ### Using SDKED

+**SDK Editor** (SDKED) was essentially an OS/2 port of Mark Zbikowski's Editor (Z) that was used internally at Microsoft for many years.
+It was renamed to the **Microsoft Editor** (M or MEP) with the release of Microsoft C 5.1, and it was later integrated into **Programmer's Workbench** (PWB), the text-mode Integrated Development Environment (IDE) that came with Microsoft C 6.0.

-As previously noted, we don't have a copy of this SDK's documentation.
-But we *have* unearthed a copy of the "[User's Guide to the Z Editor](/disks/pc/tools/microsoft/misc/root/Z.TXT)" by Mark Zbikowski, August 4, 1986, included below.  **SDKED** was an OS/2 port of the Z Editor.
+While we don't have the SDK documentation, we *have* unearthed a copy of the "[User's Guide to the Z Editor](/disks/pc/tools/microsoft/misc/root/Z.TXT)" by Mark Zbikowski, August 4, 1986, included below.